Tag: Sleeping Bear Dunes (Page 1 of 2)

 - Location: we are not the kind of campers that hang around the campground all day.
 We like campgrounds with activities nearby, whether it be hiking, boating or a town to explore

 - Cleanliness: while I haven’t had an issue with any campground in Michigan being unhygienic, the ones that made this list are clean.

 - Rustic vs. modern: I don’t need electric service while camping.
-I have learned that everything I need to power (mainly charging phones and camera batteries) can be powered through the AC adapter in my car.
+I have learned that everything I need to power (mainly charging phones and camera batteries) can be powered through the AC adapter in my car or from a battery pack.
 Modern bathhouses and showers are a plus but I am not opposed to an outhouse.
 I haven’t been brave enough to try dispersed camping without an outhouse yet.

 With those parameters in place, here are my favorite campgrounds in Michigan, in no particular order:

 D.H.
 Day is located in Sleeping Bear Dunes National Lakeshore.
 This campground only recently started taking reservations, before that people literally lined up early in the morning to get a site here and after camping here, I understand why.
 It is a rustic campground but campers do have access to the showers at Platte River (the modern campground in the park).
 The sites are big and very private and there is a nice beach located within the campground.
 When I booked, the only sites available were in the generator loop.
 With the rules about when generators can be run, it was pretty peaceful.
 Reservations are accepted from May to October.
 The rest of the year it is still first come, first served.
 With online reservations, D.H.
 Day books up early.
 You can book 6 months out at Recreation.gov.